 What’s left is mineral-rich water with some naturally occurring xylitol in it.

 Is this worth it at around $3 per bottle?

 Maybe one to grab and go is fine occasionally, but probably not worth the price on a regular basis.
 A glass of filtered water with a squeeze of half an orange or lemon, a tablespoon of liquid whey and a pinch of sea salt would give you a lot more benefit for a lot less!

 Watch out for that!
-The same thing happened to the Russian (and Chinese) traditional beverage known as kombucha.
+The same thing happened to kombucha, the Russian (and Chinese) traditional beverage.
 A perfectly healthy ancestral drink is quickly derailed when it becomes commercialized!

 I’m sure traditional folks sipping birch water sipped only the plain birch sap version!

-Even if you wisely choose the original flavor like Jacqueline did, be aware that citric acid is added.
-The citric acid could still be GMO despite a USDA Organic label, believe it or not.
+Even if you wisely choose the original flavor as Jacqueline did, be aware that citric acid is added.
+This additive could still be GMO despite a USDA Organic label, believe it or not.

 How can this be?